joshniemela/FinanceTools.jl/README.md

 #### Returns

-This function returns a vector with the same shape as input, efter being differenced.
+This function returns a vector with the same shape as input, after being differenced.

 #### Example